Wednesday, September 30, 2009

 * Contain no ammonia, acids,

-, solvents, phosphates,
+alkalis, solvents, phosphates,

-chlorine, nitrates, borates,
+chlorine, nitrates, borates, or

 volatile organic compounds.